Education in Singapore: Meritocracy

-Bilingualism (Mother Tongue)
+Bilingualism (mother tongue)

-Bilingualism, or mother tongue policy, is a cornerstone of the Singapore education system.
-While English is the first language and the medium of instruction in schools, most students are required to take a "Mother Tongue" subject, which could be one of the three official languages: Standard Mandarin, Malay or Tamil.
+Bilingualism, or "mother tongue policy", is a cornerstone of the Singapore education system.
+While English is the first language and the medium of instruction in schools, most students are required to take a "mother tongue" subject, which could be one of the three official languages: Standard Mandarin, Malay or Tamil.
 A non-Tamil Indian may choose to opt for Tamil or a non-official language such as Bengali, Gujarati, Hindi, Punjabi or Urdu.
 However, Chinese students from a non-Mandarin background, such as Cantonese speakers, must learn Mandarin, and students with Indonesian background must learn Malay.
-Non-Chinese, Malay or Indian students may choose to learn either one of these languages (Usually the Japanese, Koreans and Southeast Asians who are not from Malay or Indonesian origin will choose Chinese).
-Mother Tongue is a compulsory examinable subject at the Primary School Leaving Examination (PSLE) and the GCE "N", "O" and "A" level examinations.
+Non-Chinese, Malay or Indian students may choose to learn either one of these languages.
+Usually the Japanese, Koreans and Southeast Asians who are not from Malay or Indonesian origin will choose Mandarin.
+Mother tongue is a compulsory examinable subject at the Primary School Leaving Examination (PSLE) and the GCE "N", "O" and "A" level examinations.
 Students are required to achieve a certain level of proficiency in what the government considers their mother tongue as a pre-requisite for admission to local universities.
 Students returning from overseas may be exempted from this policy.

 The bilingual policy was first adopted in 1966.
 One of its primary objectives is to promote English as the common (and neutral) language among the diverse ethnic groups in Singapore.
 The designation of English as the first language is also intended to facilitate Singapore's integration into the world economy.

 In recognition of Singapore's linguistic and cultural pluralism, another stated objective of the bilingual policy is to educate students with their "mother tongues" so that they can learn about their culture, identify with their ethnic roots, and to preserve cultural traits and Asian values.
-Within the Chinese population, Mandarin is promoted as a common language and other Chinese dialects are discouraged, to better integrate the community.
+Within the Chinese population, Mandarin is promoted as a common language and other Chinese varieties are discouraged, to better integrate the community.
 In 1979, the Speak Mandarin Campaign was launched to further advance this goal.